agampu/MidTermFIneTuningRepo/README.md

 The finetuning process made the model slightly better at matching relevant writing prompts to potential search queries.
 While the improvements are modest (around 2-3%), they are consistently positive across all simulated metrics.
 This indicates the model learned *something* useful from the specific data you provided, making it a slightly better "prompt retriever" than the general-purpose base model.

+Here is what the LLM-based Simulated-Ragas code does:

+- Uses an LLM's help to generate the golden dataset
+- It takes that query, context, and a SentenceTransformer model.
+- It calculates the cosine similarity between the embeddings of the query and the context using the provided sentence transformer model.
+- Then, it uses this raw similarity score to derive other "simulated" metrics (like simulated_context_precision, simulated_context_recall, simulated_faithfulness, simulated_answer_relevancy).
+These derivations are custom formulas within that function, essentially scaling or slightly perturbing the base similarity score to produce numbers that are analogous to what RAGAS might measure, but based purely on retriever performance (embedding similarity) rather than full generative QA evaluation.

-## NON RAGAS based Finetuning Embedding Model Performance Summary
+## NON LLM based Finetuning Embedding Model Performance Summary
 Ok, below are some findings on when I did a RAGAS like evaluation with custom code.
+Without using LLMS.
 So, I could control for my use case better.

 ## Model Details
 - Base Model: `all-MiniLM-L6-v2`